awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 ## Step 1: Activate access to billing data on your AWS test account<a name="tutorial-billing-step1"></a>

-First, activate billing access for your test users\.
-To do this, see [Activating Access to the Billing and Cost Management Console](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/control-access-billing.html) in the *AWS Billing and Cost Management User Guide*\.
+First, activate billing access for your test users in the AWS Billing and Cost Management console\.

 **Note**
 If you [create a member account](https://docs.aws.amazon.com/cli/latest/reference/organizations/create-account.html) using AWS Organizations, this feature is enabled by default\.

+**To activate IAM user and role access to the Billing and Cost Management console**

+1. Sign in to the AWS Management Console with your root account credentials \(specifically, the email address and password that you used to create your AWS account\)\.

+1. On the navigation bar, choose your account name, and then choose [My Account](https://console.aws.amazon.com/billing/home#/account)\.

+1. Next to **IAM User and Role Access to Billing Information**, choose **Edit**\.

+1. Select the **Activate IAM Access** check box to activate access to the Billing and Cost Management console pages\.

+1. Choose **Update**\.

+ You can now use IAM policies to control which pages a user can access\.

+After you have activated IAM user access, you can attach IAM policies to grant or deny access to specific billing features\.
+For more information about using policies to grant IAM users access to AWS Billing and Cost Management Management features, see [Using identity\-based policies \(IAM policies\) for Billing and Cost Management Management](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-permissions-ref.html) in the *AWS Billing and Cost Management User Guide*\.

 ## Step 2: Create IAM policies that grant permissions to billing data<a name="tutorial-billing-step2"></a>